88 Education – General

 This book is designed to help you identify the SDGs that are most pertinent to your course, develop learning outcomes that will help students work towards the goal(s), and adapt methods of instruction for student engagement in sustainable development.

-Embracing the Challenges of Personalisation in Mass Higher Education (CC BY-SA) by D. Lozza
+Embracing the Challenges of Personalisation in Mass Higher Education by D. Lozza (CC BY-SA).

 This book is designed to challenge your thinking about current and future practices of personalization in mass higher education.
 The OER is embedded in the context of digital futures for learning.